 Core Requirements, Majors and Minors in Philosophy

-University Core Requirements: The Core I requirement of four hours in philosophy may be satisfied with any course offered except for 233 Formal Logic, and 323 Health Care Ethics.
+University Core Requirements: The General Education requirement of four hours in philosophy may be satisfied with any course offered except for 233 Formal Logic, and 499 A/B Capstone.
 The initial course in philosophy is customarily 101, 125, or a 200-level course that provides a more focused topic but is still at the introductory level (220, 223, 228, 230, 238, 253).
 The 300-level courses are suited for students with particular interests who are capable of working at the upper-division level.
-Courses offered through correspondence, online, and independent studies are not accepted to meet core requirement in philosophy.

 Bachelor of Arts Major: A Bachelor of Arts in Philosophy requires a minimum of 32 semester hours from the following requirements: